McDaniel era starts with a win, Dolphins top Patriots 20-7

 The takeaway stifled the Patriots drive in which they converted four first downs to move into Dolphins territory.

-Former Chargers linebacker Melvin Ingram also played his first game as a Dolphin and scored a defensive touchdown in the second quarter.
+Linebacker Melvin Ingram also played his first game as a Dolphin and scored a touchdown in the second quarter.
 Safety Brandon Jones, on a blitz, got a strip-sack of Jones.
 Ingram recovered the ball for a touchdown to give the Dolphins a 10-0 lead.

 Patriots receiver Jakobi Meyers made a contested catch over Dolphins defensive back Nik Needham for a 9-yard gain in the second quarter.
 But the Patriots did little else on offense and faced a 17-point deficit at the half.